qns7/macOS.qotfiles/README.md

 ## General Information

+- I used Windows and Linux only all my life until April 2024 when I bought my first MacBook.
+Since then I am continuously working on my personal setup and want to share the process here.
 - I do not use macOS' hiding or minimizing at all, which is why I 'deactivated' (see below) the correspoding hotkeys completely.
 - This description/readme is just an overview, for all the details please check the dotfiles directly.
 - I don't like using Raycast or Alfred or something similar since the corresponding inbuilt features like Spotlight and macOS' own Emoji Picker are good enough for me.
 Tipp: Spotlight in use with DuckDuckGo as your default search engine gives you the ability to write for example "yt!
 Queens of the Stone Age Paper Machete" and by clicking `cmd - b` it will open your default brwoser with the corresponding results on Youtube.
 There are many such "shebangs" for DuckDuckGo.